Robert F. Utter: Legacy

-Utter has been linked to the rise of New Federalism, "a movement in which state supreme courts began to recognize that state constitutional rights provisions could be applied to provide more protection than recognized by the United States Supreme Court under the federal Constitution", due to his decisions on the Court and to his teachings on state constitutional law.
+Utter has been linked to the rise of New Federalism, "a movement in which state supreme courts began to recognize that state constitutional rights provisions could be applied to provide more protection than recognized by the United States Supreme Court under the federal Constitution", due to his decisions on the supreme court and to his teachings on state constitutional law.
 Richard B. Sanders called him "the judge's judge".
 In 2016, Robert F. Williams wrote that "Taken together, Justice Utter's academic writings could have formed the basis for an influential book that would still be useful today in Washington and across the country."
 Charles W. Johnson said that "Utter's development of an independent interpretation of the State Constitution was probably as strong an influence on this court as could have been achieved by any individual".

 In 1997, the YMCA Youth and Government program in Washington named its highest award after him.
 The "Robert F. Utter Award" is presented to individuals who "show consistent, outstanding and sustained contributions to the cause of civic leadership in Washington."
 Utter was the first recipient of the award.